arctop/unity-socket-client-example/README.md

 The client implementation handles connection and authentication, and uses UnityEvents to transmit the parsed data.
 This allows connecting listeners inside the Unity inspector.

 The project is very basic, containing a very rudimentary UI to display the incoming data.
-A single GameController script handles all input and UI, and is responsible for interacting with the Neuos Client code.
+A single GameController script handles all input and UI, and is responsible for interacting with the Arctop Stream client code.

 namespace *io.neuos* contains 2 classes.